Unfiled6748/password-generator-manager/README.md

-# Integrated Token-Based Authentication to a Password Generator
+# Integrating Token-Based Authentication into a Password Generator

 ## Description
 Integrated a React.js-based password generator manager with a Spring Security token-based authentication starter project, creating a full-stack application that requires users to authenticate using JSON Web Tokens (JWTs) in order to access the main page and /generatedPasswords/new REST endpoint.

 ## Credits and Contributions
 This project combines two applications written by other developers.
-The first is a password-generator-manager written in React.js:<br>
+The first is a password generator manager written in React.js:<br>
 [https://github.com/utk09/mlh-ghw-2023/tree/main/password-generator-manager](https://github.com/utk09/mlh-ghw-2023/tree/main/password-generator-manager) by **Utkarsh Tiwari (utk09)**

 and the other is a Spring Security project that implements token-based authentication:<br>